 Minimum Tenancy Requirements: The minimum amount of time you must rent before purchasing and the window of time in which you can purchase.

-Home Purchase Price: Most reputable rent-to-own companies display the fixed purchase price, and any rent increases with each renewal of the lease, typically every 1-2 years.
+Home Purchase Price: Most reputable rent-to-own companies display the minimum price, and any price increases based on market growth.

 Option Fee: Some programs require an extra deposit to secure the option of buying the home.
 This fee typically goes towards the final price if you choose to purchase and is nonrefundable if you walk away.
 Option fees normally range from 1% to 5% of the purchase price.